rhetr/nsm-git/README.md

 USAGE
 -----
-make sure nsm-git and nsm-git-ui are in the same directory and then run nsm-git within NSM. you can open the UI by pressing the GUI button in the non-session-manager user interface.
+run nsm-git within NSM. you can open the UI by pressing the GUI button in the non-session-manager user interface.

 TODO/WISHLIST
 -------------